GRP Estuary Cruiser

 Rocker.
 As I would be sailing in a narrow river and tacking through moored craft, I wanted the 17ft-wide boat to turn quickly, so I made sure that it had a rockered keel.
 This simply means that it had a curved shape when viewed from the side and was not immersed to an even depth right along the length of the hull.
 Having a lot of rocker can result in an over-responsive boat that needs steering all the time to stop it going off course.
 I found that I could have a normally responsive craft and I could also make the boat lock on-course and feel like a longer boat by using my boards, whilst still having the manoeuvrability of the rocker, which is dealt with below.

 This is very important, for it can be shown mathematically that windward ability is greatly produced by the lateral resistance of the hull to the water.
 There are other factors such as speed and shape.
-In general, the power/weight ratio means that for any amount of input power, the lighter-the-weight that the power is pushing forwards, the better.
-Lightness is where the multihulls can make substantial gains on their ballast-carrying alternatives, as is illustrated above.
+In general, the power/weight ratio means that for any amount of input power, the lighter-the-weight that the power is pushing forwards, the bigger the gain in performance.
+Lightness is where the multihulls can make substantial gains on their ballast-carrying alternatives.
 In general terms, do most yacht owners understand how much ballast their craft is carrying?
-For craft about 30ft, it could be the equivalent of a small family car and historically, much more (see Emanuel above).
+For cruising craft of about 30ft, it could be the equivalent of a small family car and historically, much more (see Emanuel above).
 The ballast can have performance advantages when used as an energy store, but that is an allied issue.
 It is potentially one factor for ballasted boats ability to windward.

 The stiffness of the craft is very important in energy gathering.
 As a boat heels, it presents less energy-gathering sail to the wind.
 To some extent, a cruising yacht will have a limit on how much power it can extract from the wind, set by its stiffness.
 Ballasted monohulls use this automatic, self-adjusting-sail-area system (heeling) to stay upright.
 To do this they carry the same ballast at all times.
 Trimarans, being stiffer, favour a different priority.
 Their sail area changes little, but they have an automatic-self-adjusting-ballast system instead.
-I like the way that a trimaran effectively ‘adjusts ballast’ automatically using the bubble&stick principle.
-The ‘ballast’ is provided by a ‘bubble’ (float) that constantly changes size depending on how much righting moment it has to apply to the craft.
-It is on the end of a stick (crossbeam).
+I like the way that a trimaran effectively ‘adjusts ballast’ automatically using the bubble-&-stick principle.
+The righting ‘ballast’ is provided by a ‘bubble’ (float) that effectively constantly changes size depending on how much righting moment it has to apply to the craft.
+It is on the end of a stick (crossbeam) to give it leverage.
 In very light wind it provides next to no ‘ballast’ to keep the boat upright, as it does not touch the water.
-The wind begins to blow and the float is pushed into the water exactly the right amount to resist the sail pressure.
+The wind begins to blow and the float (bubble) is pushed into the water exactly the right amount to resist the sail pressure.
 A gust hits and suddenly a lot of ‘ballast’ is needed and exactly the right amount is delivered.
 The buoyancy (ballast) comes and goes in a constant cycle precisely measured to counterbalance the sail pressure at any given moment.
 It is satisfyingly neat.

 Windward ability greatly depends on windspeed, angle to the wind, stiffness, power/weight – and - lateral resistance relating to hull form.
 A well-heeled monohull will have an underwater shape hardly relating in any way to the designer's original drawing of a vertical craft..
 The imbalance of the immersed hull form is what increases weather helm and in extreme cases downwind, will cause the craft to broach.
 Limiting the heel in a trimaran means that the immersed hull shapes remain closer to those designed to be sailed on.
 Immersing the leeward float going to windward will increase the chances of the craft behaving like the monohull and rounding-up, which might be regarded as a safety precaution.
 The designer Dr Harrison-Butler spent a great deal of time addressing this problem for monohulls and produced the 'Metacentric Shelf Formula' to try to improve performance.
 Modern monohulls have increased beam to try to resist heeling and retain their designed hull form for longer, as the wind speed increases.